CodingLife1024/blog-content/salazar-slytherin.md

 Salazar Slytherin was born in 934 - 935 A.D. (according to Pottermore).
 In the Chamber of Secrets, Professor Binns says:

-> "You all know, of course, that Hogwarts was founded over a thousand years ago – the precise date is uncertain – by the four greatest witches and wizards of the age."
+> "You all know, of course, that Hogwarts was founded over a thousand years ago-the precise date is uncertain-by the four greatest witches and wizards of the age."
 >
 > ~(Professor Binns, Chamber of Secrets)